quasilyte/yaml5/README.md

 }
 ```

-The only thing I've changed is `// -> #`, everything else is already identical.

-The `yaml5 lint` tool does catch some corner cases, for example, it does check that you use a valid unquoted object keys following the `ES5.1` rules.
+The `yaml5 lint` tool does catch some corner cases, for example, it does check that you've used a valid unquoted object key following the `ES5.1` rules.

 All YAML documents that use features that are not part of the JSON5 format will be reported as errors: